 The injury can be physical in nature like broken or fractured bones, soft tissue injury, brain injury, chronic pain, loss of limb, quadriplegia or wrongful death.
 The injury can also be cognitive or psychological in nature, such as depression, anxiety, suicidal ideation, sadness, memory loss, fatigue, impaired concentration, dizziness, sleep problems, nightmares, moodiness, rage or temper problems.How long do I have to sue or start my accident case?

-The sooner you call Goldfinger Personal Injury Law, the better.
+The sooner you call Goldfinger Injury Lawyers, the better.
 Every case is unique and every case presents itself with its own set of limitation period challenges.
 We urge clients to contact us right away so we can deal with these limitation periods to start your claim before they have elapsed.
 If you miss a limitation period in your case, there is a strong probability that the Court will dismiss your claim and order you to pay the other side's legal costs.
 Nobody wants to see this happen.

 Generally, in Ontario, car accident victims have 2 years to start an action against the at-fault driver.
 But, there are other limitation issues when dealing with car accident cases.
 There is a 30 day limitation period to submit your Application for Accident Benefits.
 Insurance companies also demand medical records within 10 days or they will cut off benefits.
 They may also request updated Disability Certificates OCF-3's from your family doctor within 30 days or else you benefits will get cut off.
 Car accident cases are different from municipal slip and falls - which have a 10 day written notice period followed by a 2 year limitation period.

 As mentioned, each case has its own unique limitation periods.
 Call our injury lawyers to get more specific and detailed answers about your particular case.How much can I expect to receive for my injuries?